Misc

 Learn how to authenticate your requests to the Cludz API.

-Cludz API uses Bearer Token authentication to secure access to its endpoints.
+Cludz API uses API Key Token authentication to secure access to its endpoints.
 You must include your API key in the header of every request.

 Authentication Header

-To authenticate, add the Authorization header to your HTTP requests with the value Bearer <YOUR_API_KEY>.
+To authenticate, add the X-API-Key header to your HTTP requests with the value <YOUR_API_KEY>.

 Your API Key acts as a password.
 Do not share it or commit it to public repositories.